 Respondent Number Issue raised Response Action R6 Design Guidelines 7.1 to 7.14.
 It is important that services support efforts to counter the climate crisis.
 Strongly agree that decorative outside lighting should be avoided to preserve natural darkness.
 Fully support the provision of EV charging facilities in the village.
-Acknowledged and the resident is thanked for their response.
+Acknowledged.
 None.
 R6 There will be pressure to build houses.
 It is important that these are built in ways which are sympathetic to the rural character of the South Downs National Park.
 This excellent document will be invaluable.
-Acknowledged and the resident is thanked for their response.
+Acknowledged.
 None.
 R7 Fully support adoption of the village design statement as a supplementary planning document.
-Acknowledged and the resident is thanked for their response.
+Acknowledged.
 None.
 R7 The village design statement clearly expresses the details which make up the essence of the village's distinctive characteristics.
 It will be a vital document for future development.
-Acknowledged and the resident is thanked for their response.
+Acknowledged.
 None.
 R8 Congratulations to the team.
 A lot of good work and it will be a fine document, hopefully making a great contribution to the development and care of the village.
-Acknowledged and the resident is thanked for their response.
+Acknowledged.
 None.
 R8 The font is quite small in the printed version.
 Lots of places in the hard copy where the text is almost illegible and very hard work even without any major sight issues.
 Advice has been sought by the South Downs National Park Authority's Communications Team.
 The font type has been changed to Calibri and increased to size 12 for the main text, and size 13 for the design guidelines.
 Resolved.

 Respondent Number Issue raised Response Action R8 General.
-Grey boxes with white text is difficult to read.
+Grey boxes with white text are difficult to read.
 White text is never recommended for accessibility.
 Advice has been sought by the South Downs National Park Authority's Communications Team.
 The design guidelines are now in black text over a light grey background, whilst the title remains in white text but over a green background to provide a suitable contrast.
 Resolved.
 R8 General.
 Historic Maps 2/3 should have easily readable captions.
 They look scanned, small, grey and fuzzy.
 Maps have been resized and resolution improved.
 Resolved.
 R8 Introduction (pl).
 There should be one map of the parish to show what the parish consists of.
 A map has been produced in Appendix 5, and Map 4 has been updated accordingly.
 Map included.
-R8 Introduction (pl).
+R8 Introduction (p1).
 Final paragraph refers to free draining chalk soil in the centre of the parish.
 The document is about the village (except p4) so the reference to the centre of the parish is confusing.
 The following has been deleted: "in the centre of the parish".
 Deleted.
 R8 Section I (p5, Col 2, Para 2).
 "Upham Street, and the lanes in the village are very rural which encourages use by cyclists, walkers, and horse riders, and adds to the feeling of tranquillity."
 Comma in wrong place or something missing.
-The commas after "Upham Street" and "horse riders" have been deleted.
+The commas after " Upham Street " and "horse riders" have been deleted.
 Deleted.
 R8 Section I (p6, Col 2, Para 2).
 Have you considered asking for new hedges to be native or mixed species?
 The document has been amended so that "a mix of native species" is encouraged.
 Amended.
 R8 Section I (p7).
 The photo of the Pond is very dark.
 There is another photo on p10 so do you need both?
 The photo has been replaced with a clearer photo - see Photo 19.
 Photo replaced.